tumble1999/savaslabs.github.io/_posts/2015-06-10-d8-theming-basics.markdown

 drupal_planet_summary: |
   Theming in Drupal 8 means a lot of changes for current Drupalers.
 These updates make Drupal more accessible to non-Drupalers and more modular, semantic, modern, and fun for everyone.
 Right now, documentation is scarce and often out-of-date, so I've collected all that I've learned while building my first Drupal 8 site.

-  Since most contributed base themes don't have an 8.x branch in a useable state at this point, Savas created a custom theme based on Classy, Drupal's new base theme.
+  Since most contributed base themes don't have an 8.x branch in a useable state at this point, Savas Labs created a custom theme based on Classy, Drupal's new base theme.
 I'll step through the process of creating a custom theme and walk through the basics of Twig and Twig debugging.

 ---